-Irish and Irish-Americans alike tend to be immensely proud of their surnames.
+Irish and Irish-Americans are to be immensely proud of their surnames.

 Many a Irish family proudly declare their Irish roots by displaying the crest of their clan in their homes.